srid2701/srid2701.github.io/content/authors/admin/_index.md

 In highschool, I was a USA International Astronomy Olympiad team member (Honorable Mention) and radio astronomy researcher.

 I strongly believe in physics outreach as a tool for mending educational inequalities.
 I like to bike, cook Tex-Mex, and stargaze.
-You can read my CV {{% staticref "Files/SriCV.pdf" "newtab" %}}here{{% /staticref %}}.
+You can read my CV {{% staticref "files/SriCV.pdf" %}}here{{% /staticref %}}.